Using Pinterest as a Softer Platform to Grow Your Business (for introverts, sensitives and feminine creatives)

 The other attraction of Pinterest, is that you can experiment very quickly to see what works and what doesn’t.
 Pinterest for Business has really simple backend analytics, so you can see exactly how many people have viewed or clicked through to your website from each pin.
 This means that if you see one Pin perform really well, you can make sure that you optimise the content that the pin is linked to.
 For example, if it’s a blog post, making sure that there’s an attractive and clear way for visitors to sign up for your mailing list, so they are then part of your audience- even after they leave your site and go back to Pinterest.

-On Pinterest, you can pin multiple times a day without it being weird or invasive (and there is also a really simple way to do this without actually being on the platform all day).
+On Pinterest, you can pin multiple times a day without it feeling weird or invasive (and there is also a really simple way to do this without actually being on the platform all day).
 And because it’s a search engine, people who are organically looking for content will find your pins, rather than just relying on followers.

 This is so different to social media, where the intent of the platform is to keep you scrolling and where you have to create something pretty compelling for people to click away from the platform and visit your website.
 Social media is also more about the person behind the content, which can be really off putting for a lot of gentler souls in business who have no desire to be an “influencer.”
 Whereas with Pinterest, it’s very much about the content, and what will be truly helpful and valuable to the people that you’re aiming to support through your business.